aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-draft-email-appointment-java-aspose/_index.md

 // Set the method type to make it a draft request appointment.getMethodType(AppointmentMethodType.REQUEST);
 ```
-**Why?**: Setting `AppointmentMethodType.REQUEST` marks the email as an appointment proposal rather than a confirmed meeting.
+**Why?** Setting `AppointmentMethodType.REQUEST` marks the email as an appointment proposal rather than a confirmed meeting.

 ### Step 4: Save the Draft Request
-Convert your message and attachment into a MapiMessage and save:
+Convert your message and attachment into a `MapiMessage` and save:

 ```java
 // Convert MailMessage to MapiMessage
 MapiMessage mapiMsg = MapiMessage.fromMailMessage(message);